BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Choose Continue with the right button.
    1. Write down the six backup password onto a piece of waterproof paper.
    1. Verify your knowledge of the six words.
+   1 These "Passport Backup Words" are required to unlock your backup.
 1. [  ] Make a second backup
    1. Choose "Yes" to make a second Backup.
    1. Insert the second MicroSD Card[^38] supplied with the Passport.